Leaving your child home alone

 Don’t assume your child knows the rules.
 Ask them to tell you the rules, and to show you what they would do in a situation.
 Younger children can know a rule but still act without thinking.

-See Step 2: Cool tools for family rules on the 7 Steps to Safety page of the Department of Children and Families website.
+See Step 2: Cool tools for family rules on the 7 Steps to Safety page of the Department of Territory Families, Housing and Communities website.
 This brochure has ideas on how to make rules with your child that can help keep them safe.

 When preparing your child for staying home alone, make sure they know the following:

-• how to use the home or mobile phone to contact you, neighbours, friends, family and emergency services on 000 - see Step 5: Emergency on the 7 Steps to Safety page of the Department of Children and Families website
+- how to use the home or mobile phone to contact you, neighbours, friends, family and emergency services on 000 - see Step 5: Emergency on the 7 Steps to Safety page of the Department of Territory Families, Housing and Communities website

 It is not fair to expect an older child to care for younger brothers and sisters.
 They might resent being asked to do it and younger children can resent being told what to do.